Last Updated on May 9, 2023 by The Filtery

 What About the Best Detergent for Eczema & Sensitive Skin?

-Actually, all of the detergents listed above would be good choices for those with sensitive skin or eczema since their ingredients are free from harsh chemicals, allergens, and skin irritants.
+Actually, all of the detergents listed above would be good options for those with sensitive skin or eczema since their ingredients are free from harsh chemicals, allergens, and skin irritants.
 That being said, since some individuals react differently to various ingredients (even some natural ones!), you may still have to do some trial and error to figure out what’s best for your or your loved ones’ skin.
+In general though, I would recommend that those with eczema, rosacea, or otherwise sensitive skin go with any of the fragrance-free options.

 Best 100% Chemical-Free Option: Magnetic Laundry System